Obesity is a worldwide epidemic. Fortunately, you don't have to be part of it.

 So-called diet aids - the type that promise, "I lost 12 pounds in five days and ate everything I wanted" - are harmful in more ways than one, she went on to say.
 If they don’t work, it reinforces the notion that "something is wrong with me."

-Dr Korner also said that a calorie is a calorie in the sense that if one's intake of total calories is the same, one will wind up weighing the same regardless of the fat/carb/protein ratios.
-Other experts take issue with this, pointing out that a person on a high protein diet is going to turn out physiologically different and at a much reduced risk of diabetes and other illnesses than someone eating a lot of bad fats and sugars.
+Dr Korner also said that a calorie is a calorie only in the sense that if one's intake of total calories is the same, one will wind up weighing the same regardless of the fat/carb/protein ratios.
+But a person on a high protein diet is going to turn out physiologically different and at a much reduced risk of diabetes and other illnesses than someone eating a lot of bad fats and sugars.

 The American Heart Association recommends that no more than 10 percent of one’s calories should come from saturated fat.
 One gram of saturated fat equals nine calories.
-On an adult diet of 2,000 calories a day, then, that single burger-fries-and-shake meal well exceeds the daily saturated fat limit at 252 calories.
+On an adult diet of 2,000 calories a day, then, that single burger-fries-and-shake meal (with nearly 250 saturated fat-derived calories) well exceeds the daily saturated fat limit.
 The American Heart Association also recommends restricting cholesterol consumption to less than 300 mg a day and sodium intake to less than 2,400 mg daily.

 In May 2004, the World Health Organization issued the final draft of its "Global Strategy on Diet and Health."
 Its main recommendations concerning diet include: